Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 In this democracy there are also rules to follow for us.
 The people are friendly, but we need to keep our distance and not touch anything in the village.

-Any visitor touching a resident must pay a fine of 1,000 rupees.
+Any visitor touching a resident must pay a fine of 1000 rupees.

 Anything which is touched by a visitor is purified by the blood of a sacrificed animal, usually a lamb, a goat or a goose.
 We are also not allowed to take photographs of the religious monuments of the village.
 Also it is not accepted to enter the temples.
+We respect that.

 A tola, or 8 to 11,2 grams of Manala cream.

-Local legends tell us that Shiva and his wife Parvatti brought ganja seeds to the Kulu valley, took up residence there, and smoked the chillum.
+Local legends tell us that Shiva and his wife Parvatti brought ganja seeds to the Kullu valley, took up residence there, and smoked the chillum.
 In South Asia, the chillum is a straight tapered pipe, usually made of clay or stone, that is held vertically when smoked.

 The use of ‘Bhaang‘, cannabis (Cannabis is the genus name for the marijuana or hemp plant.), has been an integral part of the lower areas of the Parvati valley from medicine to footwear.
-Malanis bartered ghee, wool, honey and game birds with the other Kullu villages for salt, food and tools.
-Today, nobody barters because a thriving illegal charas trade has made the villagers cash rich.

 Two different types of ganja grow here, from which two distinctive kinds of charas are made.
 Wild ganja is called jungli.
-Charas made from jungli is the traditional charas of Kulu, but it is becoming scarce.
-Cultivated ganja is made into charas called begij.
-The rapid growth in hashish popularity during the 1960s and 1970s resulted in increased plantings of ganja fields.
-Begij is now the most common charas.
+Charas made from jungli is the traditional charas of Kullu, but it is becoming scarce.

 Left: Cellular structure of a capitate-stalked resin gland (glandular trichome).
-The secretory cells take the form of a glandular trichome with an enlarged capitate gland (about 100 microns in diameter) atop an elongated stalk.
+The secretory cells take the form of a an enlarged capitate gland (about 100 microns in diameter) atop an elongated stalk.
 Resin, containing the cannabinoids and essential oils, secretes from the gland, accumulating beneath a waxy cuticle that enlarges blister-like, until nearly spherical.
-A mature resin gland-head detaches at an abscission layer that forms beneath the head.
-Mature gland-heads detach easily when threshed for collection as resin powder.
+Right: Leafy bracts, covered with resin glands, encase and protect the flower.
+Photo by Mel Frank.

 Cannabis resin acts as an external immune system and communication network for the plant.
 The six types of sticky trichomes present on the plant offer numerous benefits, including protecting the plant from pests, infections, herbivores, and damaging UV rays.
-Johnny knows: “Especially the cold nights would invite the plant to throw out resin to protect the flowers.”

 Franco-Casalone- Glenu

-Franco Casalone, Glenu, wearing the traditional malani head.
+Franco Casalone, Glenu, wearing the traditional Malani head.

-Malanis tell the story of Glenu, again an Italian who was hiding (visa issues) in the village and taught them how to rub the cream – the oily, cleaner and more potent charas suitable for an international market.
+Malanis tell the story of Glenu, an Italian who was hiding (visa issues) in the village and taught them how to rub the cream – the oily, cleaner and more potent charas suitable for an international market.

 The valley’s most legendary long-term Italian resident is Franco Casalone a cannabis activist and the author of several books on cultivation and legalization.
 He had visited India several times in the late 1980s and early ’90s, and then, in 1996, had come to the Malana region, where he lived in a shelter built into the lee of a giant boulder.
 He stayed for a decade—where he became, as he’s been called,